 setSpeed() - Sets the speed of the escalator (in meters per second).

-setSpeed (SpeedUnits units)
+setSpeed (SpeedUnits units) - Sets the

 Parameter: SpeedUnits units - one of the AnyLogic speed constants.